lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 Generally, good cryptographic practice employs a given RSA key pair in only one scheme.
 This practice avoids the risk that vulnerability in one scheme may compromise the security of the other, and may be essential to maintain provable security.
-While RSA public keys have often been employed for multiple purposes such as key transport and digital signature without any known bad interactions, for increased security assurance, such combined use of an RSA key pair is NOT RECOMMENDED in the future (unless the different schemes are specifically designed to be used together).
+RSA public keys have often been employed for multiple purposes such as key transport and digital signature without any known bad interactions; however, such combined use of an RSA key pair is NOT RECOMMENDED in the future (unless the different schemes are specifically designed to be used together).

 Accordingly, an RSA key pair used for the RSA-KEM Algorithm SHOULD NOT also be used for digital signatures.
 Indeed, the Accredited Standards